Estimated reading time: 13 minutes

 A good battery should give you at least 500 to 1200 cycles.

-Below are some of the ways to extend your battery’s lifetime.
+Below are some ways to extend your battery’s lifetime.

 - Store the batteries in a cool and dry place.